-{In our analysis, we focus on processing Alice's measurement data to extract her secret key; our analysis can easily be reversed for Bob's measurement data.} We partition her data into four sets, namely, sets containing events in which Alice chooses either basis 1 or basis 2 (which data comprises the raw key) and sets containing events in which Alice chooses either basis 3 or basis 4 (used to determine Alice's QBER).
-Alice' data in basis 1 will be paired with Bob's data from basis 1, 2 and 3, and data in basis 2 will be paired with Bob's data from basis 1, 2 and 4.
-Note that common bases should ideally generate perfectly correlated data (2 bits per measurement) while bases that are not mutually unbiased and not common (e.g. basis 1 and basis 2) should ideally generate partially correlated data (1 bit per measurement). $\mathcal{S}_{3,3}$ and $\mathcal{S}_{4,4}$ are used for error estimation. $\mathcal{S}_{3,4}$ and $\mathcal{S}_{4,3}$ are unused.
+In our analysis, we focus on processing Alice's measurement data to extract her secret key; our analysis can easily be reversed for Bob's measurement data.
+We partition her data into four sets, namely, sets containing events in which Alice chooses either basis 1 or basis 2 (which data comprises the raw key) and sets containing events in which Alice chooses either basis 3 or basis 4 (partially used to determine Alice's QBER).
+Alice's data in basis 1 will be paired with Bob's data from basis 1, 2 and 3, and data in basis 2 will be paired with Bob's data from basis 1, 2 and 4.
+Note that common bases should ideally generate perfectly correlated data (2 bits per measurement) while bases that are not mutually unbiased and not common (e.g., basis 1 and basis 2) should ideally generate partially correlated data (1 bit per measurement). $\mathcal{S}_{3,3}$ and $\mathcal{S}_{4,4}$ are used for error estimation; $\mathcal{S}_{3,4}$ and $\mathcal{S}_{4,3}$ are unusable because it is insecure to extract secure key from bases used for error checking, in this protocol.
+There is no correlation when Alice and Bob choose mutually unbiased bases, e.g., $\mathcal{S}_{1,4}$ or $\mathcal{S}_{2,3}$, so those events are sifted out of the raw key in the reconciliation phase of the public discussion between Alice and Bob.
 See Table \ref{HEQKDbasistab} for the complete list of pairings.

 To compute the finite-key security of Alice's data, we first need to introduce some random variables to capture the random behavior of the measurements.
-To that end, let $\rv{X}_1$ be the random string of length $n_1=m_{1,1}+m_{1,2}+m_{1,3}$ describing Alice' measurement outcomes when she chooses basis 1.
+To that end, let $\rv{X}_1$ be the random string of length $n_1=m_{1,1}+m_{1,2}+m_{1,3}$ describing Alice's measurement outcomes when she chooses basis 1.
 Likewise, for the case when Alice chooses basis 2 we write $\rv{X}_2$ to denote the random string of $n_2=m_{2,1}+m_{2,2}+m_{2,4}$.
 Recall, the lengths of the sifted events when Alice measures in basis $i$ and Bob measures in basis $i'$ are denoted by $m_{i,i'}$.
 Our immediate goal now is to show that it is possible to extract a secret key of length $\ell>0$ from $\rv{X}_1\rv{X}_2$ if certain experimental conditions are met.